 There’s a lot “brewing” in the craft beer scene here in Mobile.
 With the recent openings of some locally owned brewhouses, the Port City has become the newest craft beer destination.
 Check out this list of local favorites for the top breweries in Mobile AL. [of course, you might always want to check out the nightlife]

-Located at 600 Government Street is Serda’s Brewing.
-Serda’s brews and serves traditional German beer with a twist.
-Whether you are looking for a Porter, IPA or a Pilsner, Serda’s has the beer spectrum covered.
-All of Serda’s beer is brewed on-site next door to the taproom.
+Located at 600 Government Street is Oyster City Brewing (formerly Serda’s Brewing).
+Whether you are looking for a Porter, IPA or a Pilsner, Oyster City has the beer spectrum covered.
+The beer is brewed on-site next door to the taproom.
 You can walk beside the tanks and view the process while enjoying a beer.
-You can even sign up for a brewery tour.
-If you find yourself a regular, be sure to inquire about the Mug Club which offers perks for a small annual fee.

 Iron Hand is a brewery in Mobile AL located in the downtown historic neighborhood named Detonti Square.
 The neighborhood was named after Henri de Tonti, an 18th-century Italian in the service of Mobile founder, Pierre Le Moyne d’Iberville, who lost his hand in an explosion and was forced to wear a metal prosthetic.
 So now you know how the name of this brewery was born!

 Iron Hand focuses on providing an eclectic food and beer selection for its patrons.
 Their menu covers a wide variety of tastes including Mexican, German, American, Greek, British and Vegan.
 While Iron Hand brews their own craft beer on-site, they also offer a full bar with wine and cocktails.
 The brewhouse encourages visitors to stay awhile by offering a living room feel, complete with board games and couches.